griffithlab/genviz.org/_posts/0002-03-01-introToggplot2.md

 library(ggplot2)

 # load Supplemental Table S5
+# note that in the following example we are loading directly from a URL (instead of dowloading it to the instance first)
 variantData <- read.delim("http://genomedata.org/gen-viz-workshop/intro_to_ggplot2/ggplot2ExampleData.tsv")

 #Familiarize yourself with the data in this file by looking at the 'head' (top) of the file